 Teeth become less bright as a natural consequence of aging.
 They also become yellow and stained from tobacco use, drinking dark-colored beverages like coffee and tea, and poor oral hygiene.
 Even certain antibiotics, tetracycline, in particular, can stain your teeth.

 When it comes to teeth whitening, you have two options: in-office teeth whitening or at-home care.

 - In-office teeth whitening delivers faster results than at-home treatments.
 In-office whitening makes use of a peroxide-based bleaching agent and is often activated with a special light that quickens the whitening process.
 In-office teeth whitening delivers the most dramatic results — your teeth can be three to eight shades whiter after treatment.
 Visits are quick, usually lasting only 30 to 60 minutes.

-- At-home teeth whitening can be done using teeth whitening strips and gels, tray based whitening systems, or whitening toothpastes.
+- At-home teeth whitening can be done using teeth whitening strips and gels, tray-based whitening systems, or whitening toothpaste.

 - Teeth whitening strips and gels are applied to the teeth once or twice a day for a period of 10 to 14 days.

-- Tooth whitening toothpastes not only remove stains from teeth like every other toothpaste, but they also have chemicals or polishing agents that scrub stains from your teeth without the help of a bleaching agent.
-Your teeth can become one shade whiter with tooth whitening toothpastes.
+- Tooth whitening toothpaste not only remove stains from teeth like every other toothpaste, but they also have chemicals or polishing agents that scrub stains from your teeth without the help of a bleaching agent.
+Your teeth can become one shade whiter with tooth whitening toothpaste.